xdsec1/ratkillerv2/README.md

 Born from the underground, designed for the conscious, and rebuilt for a new age — RATs Killer carries a legacy of resistance, protection, and empowerment for anyone who refuses to be silently watched.

-Let me know if you'd like help with sections like:

-🚀 Installation Instructions

-🧪 Features & Capabilities

-🔒 Security Architecture

-🖼️ Screenshots or UI Overview

-📜 License and Contributor Info

-Would you like me to continue with any of those next?